lastmeta/maestro_tcl/intuition.md

       E   5|  3   5
       S   6|  2   0

-Now that we have a list of candidates, lets prune that list
+Now that we have a list of candidates, lets prune that list.

             Goes To  NODES
               3   5